Sunday, September 15, 2024

 Thursday, May 2, 2024

-How to use XPath Windows Event Log
+How to use XPath to query Windows Event Logs

 Windows Event logs under the format EVTX are actually recorded with XML.
 You can use XPATH to query XML.
 I deally, you would never need to do this, as you can export Windows Event Logs to a SIEM.
 However, you may need to query the Event Log Directly, and the bui;t in search is pretty terrible.
 If you get used to the XPATH Sytanx, you can make it a lot easier to query the Windows Event Log.